-Here are the most commonly asked questions about the Ohio EBT Card:
+Here are the Ohio EBT Card’s most commonly asked questions:

 When will I receive my Ohio EBT benefits?

-In Ohio, food Stamps Benefits are deposited on EBT Cards between the 2nd of the month and the 20th of the month.
+In Ohio, the EBT Cards receive deposits of food stamps benefits between the 2nd and the 20th of the month.

 When your food stamps benefit is deposited on your EBT Card depends on the last digit of your case number.